Cightline/email_bar/README.md

 email_bar
 =========

-Tool to display unread emails from Maildir format to conky, i3status, etc..
+Tool to display unread emails from maildir format to conky, i3status, etc..

 Account name is specified in the configuration, which has the "path" option.